 - Reset your expectations to what is age appropriate and “normal”

 But wait, I do a lot of these points already (if not all)!
 Does that mean I gentle parent?

 You may not define yourself as a gentle parent, but chances are you do take a lot of their points into consideration when raising your child without realizing it.

 My argument is this: while it is important to make distinctions between styles because it allows others to understand the parameters within each style, there is a strong possibility that your version of mainstream parenting is less “mainstream” without even realizing it.

-Which brings us back to my original point: there isn’t a wrong way to raise your child and don’t allow anyone’s judgement affect you for doing something perceived as slightly different from mainstream.
+Which brings us back to my original point: there isn’t a wrong way to raise your child and don’t allow anyone’s judgment affect you for doing something perceived as slightly different from the mainstream.
 As the parent, you must do what you feel is best for your child and yourself.

 Let us make another distinction: gentle parenting is not attachment parenting.
 If you did a Google search right now for “gentle parenting” you will see a lot of articles come up with both styles of parenting.
 It’s the “every square is a rectangle, but not every rectangle is a square” argument.
 Both have overlap, but they are two distinctly different styles of parenting.